BeRider

-BeRider is the provider of shared electric scooters in the capital city of Prague, Czech Republic.
-The service was officially launched on September 3, 2019.
+BeRider was a provider of shared electric scooters in the capital city of Prague, Czech Republic.
+The service was launched on September 3, 2019 and closed in 2023.

-The electromobility project comes from Škoda Auto DigiLab.
-The service is intended for users aged 18 and over who hold a driving license of category A, A1, A2, or B. BeRider scooters are located throughout the city within the BeRider zone.
-Users can register and then reserve, unlock and rent them via the BeRider app.
+The electromobility project came from Škoda Auto DigiLab.
+The service was intended for users aged 18 and over who hold a driving license of category A, A1, A2, or B. BeRider scooters were located throughout the city within the BeRider zone.
+Users could register and then reserve, unlock and rent them via the BeRider app.

 History

-BeRider was officially launched on September 3, 2019.
+BeRider was launched on September 3, 2019.
 The project was preceded by analysis to identify how scooter sharing should work properly in Prague. Škoda Auto DigiLab worked to find eco-friendly solutions in the field of micromobility and project BeRider was able to deliver a smart mobility solution.

 The pilot phase of the project ended on December 16, 2019.
-During those three months of operation of 150 electric scooters, more than 23,000 reservations were made.
+During the first three months of operation of 150 electric scooters, more than 23,000 reservations were made.
 The pilot was deemed a success and the Board of Directors of Škoda Auto decided to continue the project.

-The 2020 season started on March 1.
-At that time, the COVID-19 pandemic began in the Czech Republic.
-As a result, BeRider provided its electric scooters to health care professionals for more than a month completely free of charge.
+In early 2020, the COVID-19 pandemic began in the Czech Republic.
+BeRider offered its electric scooters to health care professionals in April, free of charge.
 More than 300 doctors, nurses, and other medical staff took advantage of this offer.
 All other users were also able to ride for free for a week at the end of April 2020.

 In June 2020, BeRider introduced a new application to simplify the use of the service.
 In the same month, BeRider organized its first scooter school under the guidance of a professional instructor in order to prepare users for safe driving in urban traffic.

-In July 2020, BeRider launched its own online shop offering helmets, scooter gloves, discounted minute packages, scooter school vouchers, and masks with the BeRider logo.

-In August 2020, BeRider launched a new service – a mountain bike rental called BeRider Bikes offering classic and electric bikes for adults and children along with accessories such as helmets, gloves, etc. A BeRider account is needed to rent a bike.
+In August 2020, BeRider launched a new service – a mountain bike rental called BeRider Bikes offering classic and electric bikes for adults and children along with accessories such as helmets, gloves, etc.

+In 2023, the company ceased operations, citing inability to expand the project.

+Impact

 In 2017, there were 350,000 users of shared scooters worldwide and by 2019, this number had increased to 5,000,000.
 This increasing demand was also reflected in the Czech market and BeRider thus expanded its fleet in August 2020.
 Due to the increasing popularity, BeRider was also able to maintain its service over the winter period.

+In 2023, the year of BeRider's closure, the company published its ridership statistics.
+According to the company's data, the BeRider users overall rode 4,200,000 km, thus saving up to 512 tons of CO2.